-Following is an overview of ancient China and Taoism, Legalism, Confucianism—the three pillars of Chinese philosophy that have influenced all thinking and actions in China.
+Confucianism, Taoism, and Legalism are the three pillars of Chinese philosophy, and have influenced all thinking and actions in China since their inception.

 Confucianism is the first important philosophy from the Warring States Period.
 It espouses the principles of etiquette, humaneness, and righteousness, and upholds loyalty, forgiveness, and the doctrine of the mean.
 Confucian political theory stresses the importance of justice and humaneness.
 There is also a significant body of work on ethics and self-cultivation.

 Confucius stressed the importance of education as the foundation of a stable and prosperous nation.
 Confucius believed in equal access to education, which would allow each person in the country to become moral and upright.

 Confucianism also advocates ruling the country by etiquette and convincing people by virtue.

 Taoism is represented by Laozi (founder), Zhuangzi (Zhuang Zhou), and Liezi (Lie Yukou).
 Literary works include the Tao Te Ching, the Zhuangzi, and the Liezi.

 Taoism is the second important philosophy from the Warring States Period, and is based on the theory of the Tao Te Ching, which was written by Laozi during the late Spring and Autumn Period.